mliebelt/pgn-viewer/plan.md

 * Use Figurine instead of the move letters (for white and black with the same symbols)
 * white and black together (without comment) as block, if more than one block fits on one line, make two or more blocks.
+* What about the diagrams themselves?
+What is a pleasant style?
+How to map that on HTML, and ensure that the print-out will work?

 #### Different PGN header display (working)